 Attention to Detail

-- I believe this is the only theme for Wordpress which does not include an active link to the homepage, on the homepage; another of Jakob Nielsen’s Ten Most Violated Homepage Design Guidelines.
+- I believe this is the only theme for WordPress which does not include an active link to the homepage, on the homepage; another of Jakob Nielsen’s Ten Most Violated Homepage Design Guidelines.

-- Unlike most Wordpress themes which make a mess of printing, Rapid Access includes a Print Stylesheet that renders printouts that closely resemble the screen version.
+- Unlike most WordPress themes which make a mess of printing, Rapid Access includes a Print Stylesheet that renders printouts that closely resemble the screen version.

 - The stylesheet includes definitions for manual insertion of text or image asides, as well as left or right floating pullquotes.